Public Holidays in Berlin

 What closes in Berlin on Sunday?

-How many full days in Berlin?
+How many full working days are there in Berlin?

 How informative was this article?